arubyz/gocog/docs/README.fork.md

 * Added the `--retain` (`-r`) option to aid debugging by preventing temporary files with generator code from being deleted.

+* When operating over multiple files using `@filelist.txt` syntax, the files listed are interpreted relative to the directory containing `filelist.txt`, not the current directory when `gocog` is run.

 * Removed the default value of `go` for `--cmd`, requiring it to be explicitly specified either on the command line or via the start mark (see below).
 Also changed the default for `--ext` to `.txt` and for `--args` to `%s`, which are defaults that work well for